webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ===Organization solution===

 Proposed is the abolition of all "interstitials" except for the "event" interstitial, and the assignment of all members to their encapsulating objects in the URLs.
-Even the "apis" interstitial is unnecessary.
+Even the "apis" interstitial is unnecessary (see below).
 To that, we would have the following first-tier designations.
 * '''dom''' - a listing page with all DOM objects and their summaries.
 * '''dom/events''' - a listing page with all DOM events